Conventional Septic System Installation

 Can a conventional system work on any property?

 No. Your soil must be permeable enough to pass a perc test and have adequate depth to bedrock and groundwater.
-Sites with clay-heavy, saturated, or impermeable local soil conditions may require an alternative system type such as a mound system or drip system instead.
+Sites with clay-heavy, saturated, or impermeable soil conditions may require an alternative system type such as a mound system or drip system instead.

 What factors affect the total cost?